 Victoria amazonica Facts

 - The physically amazing flora further forms a member of the magnificent Nymphaeaceae Family, in scientific classification.
-Not only that, but this incredible plant also currently represents the largest member of the amazing group.
+Not only that, but this incredible plant also currently represents the largest member of the amazing group of plants.

 - Both this individual species itself, and indeed the entire Family, in fact, share one uniquely impressive statistic.
 Quite amazingly to some people, both were named in honor of the late Queen Victoria, of England, in the year 1837.